 There are three different types of nitrogen stabilizers:

 • Slow Release

 • Nitrification Inhibitors

 Slow Release is urea coated with synthetic polymer.
 Water diffuses through the coating, dissolves the urea pellet and liquid N diffuses out.
 It is ideal for seed placed nitrogen as it is quite safe next to the seed.
-The downside is that the nitrogen is only available once the breakdown of the coating has takenplace.
+Nitrogen diffuses through the coating over a period time the rate of which is controlled by soil temperature.
 ESN® is an example of slow release.